 “Dog Bowl” was designed by dog photographer William Wegman in 2001 and installed in the North Park Blocks between Davis and Everett streets in 2002.
 According to the Regional Arts & Culture Council, which administers the sculpture, Wegman said he created the sculpture “for dogs, not people”, and prefers not to think of the bowl as public art.

 The park is home to the Oregon Jewish Museum and Center for Holocaust Education and a beautiful new Hampton Inn and Suites by Hilton.
 The crown jewel is the new campus for the Pacific Northwest College of Art (PNCA), Oregon’s flagship school of art and design since 1909.

-The North Park Blocks are home to many creative spaces including the full block WeWork in the historic Custom House.
+The North Park Blocks are home to many creative spaces including the full block Industrious shared work space in the historic Custom House.
 Every First Thursday of the month all the art galleries in the park neighborhood throw the best art party in Portland.
-Popular restaurants and bars on the Park Blocks include – Park Kitchen, Santé, The Big Legrowlski, F&B Cafe, Butterfly Belly Asian and the new Tanner Creek Tavern
+Popular restaurants and bars on the Park Blocks include – Santé, The Big Legrowlski, F&B Cafe, Butterfly Belly Asian and the new Tanner Creek Tavern

 At the north end of the Park Blocks a parking lot currently occupies a block that will be redesigned as an extension of the North Park Blocks.
 Lee Kelly’s 4,000-pound, 23-foot-long sculpture entitled “Memory ’99” kicks off the re-positioning of this land into a future North Park Blocks park, the first addition in 143 years.